KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 * Be like Frances Elizabeth Holberton- "break the execution- does the system work up to this point."
 Similarly, Python Debugger (PDB) can be used to create breakpoints to step through the code to find the issue.
 * Avoid tunnel vision- seek broad pespectives and alternative approaches

+"A problem well stated is a problem half solved."
+John Dewey

 Troushooting often involves stating the problem and asking for help
-* "A problem well stated is a problem half solved."
-John Dewey
 * Rubber duck debugging
 * Know when to seek assistance
-* Asking for help is a strategy.
-Learn how to ask for help effectively
+* Learn how to ask for help effectively
 * Learn how to create a Minimum Reproducible Example (MRE) to increase your odds of getting help

 How to effectively ask for help